GiveMeAjob-job/CAS_Case/README.md

 Copyright (c) 2023 ...
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software...
 ```

-*(Replace with your actual licensing terms or remove entirely if not needed.)*

 ---

-**Enjoy analyzing your CAS Case Study!** If you have any questions or issues, feel free to open an issue or reach out.
 ```